Pics Of Every Tree On The 2017 Christmas Tree Trail At Disney Springs [Photos]

 The holidays at Walt Disney World are always something to enjoy, and in 2017, there are even more great things to get guests into a festive mood.
 Along with Mickey’s Very Merry Christmas Party, the Festival of the Holidays lights up Epcot while Sunset Seasons Greetings brings snow to Disney’s Hollywood Studios.
-If you’re heading over to Disney Springs, though, the Christmas Tree Trail has returned and not only is it extended, but these photos show it is much better than last year.
+If you’re heading over to Disney Springs, though, the Christmas Tree Trail has returned, and not only is it extended, but these photos show it is much better than last year.

 It all began on Nov.
 10, 2017, and the Christmas Tree Trail will be open and in place through Jan.
 7, 2018.
-As reported by the official website of Walt Disney World, there are more than 20 trees lining the trail at Disney Springs and each one has a unique theme and a lot of character.
+As reported by the official website of Walt Disney World, there are more than 20 trees lining the trail at Disney Springs, and each one has a unique theme and a lot of character.

 The trail opens daily at 12 p.m. and stays open until 10 p.m., but hours may vary a bit as some of the busier parts of the holidays come about.

 Don’t worry about being rushed, though, as you walk through the trail.
-Snow will fall down on you and you can take your time for pictures and enjoy the Christmas sights and sounds.
+Snow will fall down on you, and you can take your time for pictures and enjoy the Christmas sights and sounds.
 There are also Disney PhotoPass photographers located throughout if you want some help with your family pics.

 With that being said, let’s take a look at all the trees on this year’s trail.